Phishing Is A Growing Problem

 The concept we propose is one that operates in near real-time and views content as a human would see it but at ‘machine-speed’.
 Able to handle massive volumes quickly and accurately.
 Delivering a valuable scoring system to a PDS, which can then be used in their own filtering and scoring system.
 This web page contains the key highlights from each section of the whitepaper.
 For the full document, hit the download button at any point.

-A sure-fire method of stopping phishing attacks is to simply block any communication from unknown sources that contain a file attachment or a link to an external site.
-As effective as this is, it also gets in the way of genuine business.
+A sure-fire method of stopping phishing attacks where the bad actor is using links to a malicious site or file, is to simply block any communication from unknown sources that contain a file attachment or a link to an external site.
+Don’t worry about checking and testing the content or links, just bounce the email and let genuine senders reach out to try and fix the issue with their intended recipient.

 The PDS industry faces numerous challenges in delivering a system that can be relied on by their clients: